AfubeAngel/Nike-Air-Max-hero/README.md

 # Overview

-This project is a simple hero-page for a Nike product showcasing the use of **SCSS** concepts to create a clean and efficient design.
+This project is a simple hero page for a Nike product showcasing the use of **SCSS/SASS** concepts to create a clean and efficient design.
 The page includes navigation, a main section with product details, and a bottom section with additional products.